Freddsle/fedRBE/docs/how_to_guide.md

 # Getting started with federated limma remove batch effect (fedRBE) <!-- omit in toc -->

 This guide is designed for beginners who want a quick and easy way to start using `fedRBE` and test its functionality.
-For more technical details and advanced usage and specific implementation details, please refer to the [main README file](https://freddsle.github.io/fedRBE/batchcorrection/).
+For more technical details and advanced usage and specific implementation details, please refer to the [app README](https://freddsle.github.io/fedRBE/batchcorrection/).

 `fedRBE` allows you to remove batch effects from data in a federated manner, ensuring data privacy.